 1. "Here Comes My Baby"

 West sounds a little like her dear friend Patsy on this history-making single.
 It's the song that won West the Grammy that makes her the answer to a country music trivia question.
-Specifically, it won the first-ever Grammy for Best Country & Western Vocal Performance - Female, an award handed out until 2011.
+Specifically, she was the first female country artist to ever win a Grammy Award.